jkirkwin/OO-Design-Class-Project-Revisited/StyleDoc-A4.md

 ## Model

 The Model has been largely inherited from assignment two.
 Using Hub as our Primary EntryPoint, we can access all Devices and UserAccounts in our system.
-The Model is completely independent and does not rely on ANYTHING outside itself.
+The Model is completely independent and does not rely on anything outside itself.
 Using Rooms as a bundling object, devices are pooled together so as to alert each other when they need to interact.

 ### Hub

 The Hub is the core of our model.
 It is responsible for registering and unregistering for all devices and UserAccounts in the system, and for holding aggregations and mappings of all entities currently in the system.
 It can also access almost any information about the objects it holds.
 This allows it to stay as the main point of contact for Controller for most functionality.

 While the aspiration is for the Hub to be the only thing able to access that which it holds, it became unwieldly to continue that implementation.
-In an effort to avoid having a GODFUNCTION of a hub, we decided to implement getUser() and getDevice() so we could be more flexible in Controller, and separate concerns more effectively.
+In an effort to avoid having a God-Class of a hub, we decided to implement getUser() and getDevice() so we could be more flexible in Controller, and separate concerns more effectively.

 Hub also acts as a mediator within the model, in that it is the go-between in nearly all communication between other model entities (UserAccounts, Devices, and Rooms primarily).